 Many scholars think the Scripture, "But the tunic was seamless, and woven in one piece," is prophecy from Lev 21:10, "They divide My garments among them, And for My clothing they cast lots."

 Verse 25: "but standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene."

-So by His cross was His mother and her sister, Mary the wife of Clopas which is believed to be a brother to Joseph, as some would say (Jesus earthly dad), and Mary Magdalene who became a loyal follower of Jesus after He had cast numerous demons from her.
+By His cross were His mother, an unnamed aunt, (His mother's sister), Mary the wife of Clopas, (believed to be a brother to Joseph), and Mary Magdalene, who became a loyal Follower of Jesus after He had cast numerous demons from her.